DR-FREKE/ai-summerizer-ext/README.md

 1. Go to the URL `chrome://extensions`.
 2. Enable Developer mode by toggling the switch in the top right corner.
 3. Click on "Load unpacked" which will open your file explorer.
-Select the extension folder, specifically the `/dist` folder.
+Navigate to the extension and select the `/dist` folder.
 4. After successfully unpacking the `dist` folder of the extension, start the extension by navigating to the extension folder in your terminal and running:

    ```bash